-- The rider must be in a forward-facing position. - The rider and all items carried must not weigh more than 300 lbs (136 kg). - Backpacks and pouches should be removed and secured separately in the motor vehicle.
-In the event of an accident these items can become dangerous projectiles, which may injure or kill you or other occupants of the motor vehicle. - The rider must use a Wheelchair Tie-down and Occupant Restraint System that complies with RESNA WC-4, Section 18: Wheelchair tie-down and occupant restraint systems for use in motor vehicles or ISO 10542-1 Technical systems and aids for disabled or handicapped persons -- Wheelchair tie-down and occupant-restraint systems -- Part 1: Requirements and test methods for all systems. - Attach the wheelchair tie-downs to the four securement points (two front, two rear) on the wheelchair with the transit option (Fig. 1) in accordance with the wheelchair tie-down manufacturer's instructions and RESNA WC-4, Section 18 or ISO 10542-1, - Part 1.
+- The rider must be in a forward-facing position. - The rider and all items carried must not weigh more than 165 lbs (75 kg). - Backpacks and pouches should be removed and secured separately in the motor vehicle.
+In the event of an accident these items can become dangerous projectiles, which may injure or kill you or other occupants of the motor vehicle. - The rider must use a Wheelchair Tie-down and Occupant Restraint System that complies with RESNA WC-4, Section 18: Wheelchair tie-down and occupant restraint systems for use in motor vehicles or ISO 10542-1 Technical systems and aids for disabled or handicapped persons -- Wheelchair tie-down and occupant-restraint systems -- Part 1: Requirements and test methods for all systems. - Attach the wheelchair tie-downs to the four securement points (two front, two rear) on the wheelchair with the transit option (Fig. 1) in accordance with the wheelchair tie-down manufacturer's instructions and RESNA WC-4, Section 18 or ISO 10542-1, Part 1.

 - Attach occupant restraints in accordance with the occupant restraint manufacturer's instructions and RESNA WC-4, Section 18 or ISO 10542-1, Part 1. - Use of lap belts, chest straps, shoulder harnesses, any other positioning strap system or positioning accessory should not be used, or relied on as an occupant restraint, unless it is marked as such by the manufacturer in accordance with RESNA WC-4, Section 18 or ISO 10542-1.
-Part 1. - Use of headrests, lateral supports or other positioning accessories should not be used, or relied on as an occupant restraint, unless it is marked as such by the manufacturer in accordance with RESNA WC-4, Section 18 or ISO 10542-1, Part 1 or RESNA WC-4, Section 20: Wheelchair seating systems for use in motor vehicles or ISO 16840-4 Wheelchair seating -- Part 4: Seating systems for use in motor vehicles. - After being fitted and adjusted, the top of the original equipment back upholstery should be within 4 inches (10,16 cm) of the top of your shoulder. - Any aftermarket seating should be tested to comply with RESNA WC-4, Section 20 or ISO 16840-4 - Part 4. - Attach the seating to the wheelchair frame in accordance with the seating manufacturer's instructions and RESNA WC-4, Section 20 or ISO 16840-4 - Part 4. - Aftermarket accessories such as trays, oxygen tank holders, oxygen tanks, IV poles, back packs, pouches and items not manufactured by Ki Mobility should be removed and secured separately in the motor vehicle.
+Part 1. - Use of headrests, lateral supports or other positioning accessories should not be used, or relied on as an occupant restraint, unless it is marked as such by the manufacturer in accordance with RESNA WC-4, Section 18 or ISO 10542-1, Part 1 or RESNA WC-4, Section 20: Wheelchair seating systems for use in motor vehicles or ISO 16840-4 Wheelchair seating -- Part 4: Seating systems for use in motor vehicles. - Any aftermarket seating should be tested to comply with RESNA WC-4, Section 20 or ISO 16840-4 - Part 4. - Attach the seating to the wheelchair frame in accordance with the seating manufacturer's instructions and RESNA WC-4, Section 20 or ISO 16840-4 Part 4. - Aftermarket accessories such as trays, oxygen tank holders, oxygen tanks, IV poles, back packs, pouches and items not manufactured by Ki Mobility should be removed and secured separately in the motor vehicle.
 In the event of an accident, these items can become dangerous projectiles which may injure or kill you or other occupants of the motor vehicle. - If the wheelchair has been involved in an accident, you should not continue to use it, as it may have suffered fatigue, or damage, that may not be visible.